This page provides a brief overview and introduction to the game of pétanque — history, features, facts and legends.

 Petanque is traditionally played in open public spaces like parks.
 Passers-by and spectators often gather around a game to watch, encourage a favorite team, or wager on the game.
 When they do, they typically form a human corridor around the playing area.
 The French word for that corridor is “le couloir”.

 Some English-speaking pétanque players take special pride in petanque’s small environmental footprint and its populist roots.
 For them, the expression “pétanque court” is objectionalble because it suggests that petanque requires an expensive dedicated facility like a tennis court, a basketball court, or (God forbid) a golf course.
 And that, of course, is not true.
 To play pétanque, all you need is a patch of level open ground.
 As the Pétanque America web site says

 Actually the word “court” is a misnomer.
 We use it here because many people search for that term.
 Pétanque is by nature a game one can play without a setup, sort of like frisbee.

 For those who wish to avoid the word “court”, the word “terrain” (in both English and French) is the correct term for the area where a game of petanque is played.
 A tennis player goes to the “tennis courts” or the “tennis club”.
 A petanque player goes to the “boulodrome”.
 See our discussion of Court, terrain, boulodrome.

 (co-sho-nay, piglet) — see: the jack.

 “landing spot”.
 The spot where a pointer wants the thrown boule to hit the ground.
-This is not the spot where he wants it to end up — presumably the ball will roll after it hits the ground.
-The pointer may control the direction and amount of the roll by putting spin on the ball.
-Before the throw, a team-mate may indicate the desired donnée by pointing a toe, but must not make any mark on the terrain.
+After the boule hits the donnée it will continue to roll for a short distance.
+The pointer may control the “roll out” by the height and force of his throw, and by putting backspin on the boule.
+Before the throw, a team-mate may indicate the donnée by pointing to a spot on the terrain, but he must not make any mark on the terrain.

 Fanny is, as it were, the patron saint of boules..